ThreadsStyling/json-patch-ot/README.md

 ## Acknowledgements

-Thanks to Palindrom's [JSON-Patch-OT](https://github.com/Palindrom/JSON-Patch-OT/) lib which this was originally built off.
+Thanks to Palindrom's [JSON-Patch-OT](https://github.com/Palindrom/JSON-Patch-OT/) lib which this was originally built upon.

 ## License